Hablamos Español Insurance Companies We Work With

 Why is my workers comp so expensive?

-Workers comp is priced by class code and payroll, and construction codes carry high rates.
-Misclassified payroll inflates it, which is why a class-code review matters.
+Workers comp is generally priced by class code and payroll, and construction codes carry high rates.
+Misclassified payroll can inflate it, which is why a class-code review matters.

 RS